GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/modules.rst

 ``unsafe`` indicates that a function has unsafe side-effects, which can cause a panic or crash.

-``userScenario`` indicates that some other uncategorized side-effects are in works. daScript does not optimize or fold those functions.
+``userScenario`` indicates that some other uncategorized side-effects are in works.
+Daslang does not optimize or fold those functions.

-``modifyExternal`` indicates that the function modifies state, external to daScript;
+``modifyExternal`` indicates that the function modifies state, external to Daslang;
 typically it's some sort of C++ state.

-``accessExternal`` indicates that the function reads state, external to daScript.
+``accessExternal`` indicates that the function reads state, external to Daslang.

-``modifyArgument`` means that the function modifies one of its input parameters. daScript will look into non-constant ref arguments and will assume that they may be modified during the function call.
+``modifyArgument`` means that the function modifies one of its input parameters.
+Daslang will look into non-constant ref arguments and will assume that they may be modified during the function call.

 Trying to register functions without mutable ref arguments and ``modifyArgument`` side effects causes module initialization to fail.

-``accessGlobal`` indicates that that function accesses global state, i.e. global daScript variables or constants.
+``accessGlobal`` indicates that that function accesses global state, i.e. global Daslang variables or constants.

 ``invoke`` indicates that the function may invoke another functions, lambdas, or blocks.